-Independence

-Each member of the Corporate Governance, Nominating and Sustainability Committee is "independent" within the meaning of NI 58-101.
+Independence Each member of the CGNSC is "independent" within the meaning of NI 58-101.

-Number of Meetings

-The Corporate Governance, Nominating and Sustainability Committee met four (4) times in 2021.
+Number of Meetings The CGNSC met three (3) times in 2022.
 All regularly scheduled meetings included time without management present.

-Core Responsibilities

-The Corporate Governance, Nominating and Sustainability Committee is responsible for:
+Core Responsibilities The CGNSC is responsible for:

-- all matters relating to Board composition and director nominations; - Board independence; - corporate governance framework and approach to ensure compliance with applicable securities laws and industry standards; - monitoring health, safety, security and environmental, social and governance programs; - · director orientation and continuing education; - such procedures as may be necessary to allow the Board to function independently of management; - preparing and reviewing the corporate governance annual report including the management information circular prepared in connection with the annual shareholder meetings; and - review programs, strategies and reports related to environmental, social, sustainability, ethical, health and safety issues.
+- all matters relating to Board composition and director nominations; - Board independence; - corporate governance framework and approach to ensure compliance with applicable securities laws and industry standards; - monitoring health, safety, security and environmental, social and governance programs; - director orientation and continuing education; - such procedures as may be necessary to allow the Board to function independently of management; - preparing and reviewing the corporate governance annual report including the management information circular prepared in connection with the annual shareholder meetings; and - review programs, strategies and reports related to environmental, social, sustainability, ethical, health and safety issues.

-2021 Corporate Governance Review
+2022 Corporate Governance Review

-The Corporate Governance, Nominating and Sustainability Committee is responsible for overseeing the annual review of Corporation's corporate governance policies and practices to ensure that they reflect current best practices and comply with applicable laws and regulations.
-Consistent with the annual review in 2020, in 2021 the Board and management took a strategic approach to the review of such documents, limiting suggested revisions to updates to reflect the Corporation's current operating procedures and updates to the organizational structure.
+The CGNSC is responsible for overseeing the annual review of Corporation's corporate governance policies and practices to ensure that they reflect current best practices and comply with applicable laws and regulations.
+Consistent with the annual review in 2021, in 2022 the Board and management took a strategic approach to the review of such documents, limiting suggested revisions to updates to reflect the Corporation's current operating procedures and updates to the Corporation's organizational structure.